This Tampon-Like Device Stops Your Urinary Incontinence

 They can typically be worn safely for up to eight hours within a 24-hour period.

 “As with any other tampon or device you’d insert into the vagina, you’d want to make sure that it’s removed as directed,” says Dr. Vasavada.

 Although bladder supports work well on their own, they can also be a part of a more comprehensive treatment plan.

-“They can certainly be used with pelvic floor physical therapy to strengthen the pelvic floor muscles and supports around the urethra,” says Dr. Unger.
+“They can certainly be used with pelvic floor physical therapy to strengthen the pelvic floor muscles and supports around the urethra,” says Dr. Ferrando.
 The supports must be removed during the therapy, but the two can work together, she says.

 Dr. Vasavada says making lifestyle changes (such as reducing your caffeine intake) and taking medication for overactive bladder are also helpful in some cases.